Will Benson Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.51 team ERA ranks 21st among all MLB pitching staffs.
+- The Dodgers have a 4.49 team ERA that ranks 20th across all MLB pitching staffs.

-- The Dodgers surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Dodgers pitchers combine to surrender 114 home runs (1.1 per game), the seventh-fewest in the league.

-- Sheehan (3-1) gets the starting nod for the Dodgers in his seventh start of the season.
-He's put together a 6.75 ERA in 29 1/3 innings pitched, with 22 strikeouts.
+- Grove (2-2) gets the starting nod for the Dodgers in his 11th start of the season.
+He's put together a 6.19 ERA in 56 2/3 innings pitched, with 53 strikeouts.

-- The right-hander's most recent time out was on Sunday against the Texas Rangers, when he tossed 3 2/3 innings, surrendering eight earned runs while giving up eight hits.
+- His last time out came on Tuesday against the Toronto Blue Jays, when the righty went 4 2/3 innings, surrendering two earned runs while allowing eight hits.

-- In six games this season, the 23-year-old has a 6.75 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .243 to opposing batters.
+- The 26-year-old has amassed a 6.19 ERA and 8.4 strikeouts per nine innings in 13 games this season, while giving up a batting average of .307 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.